junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### DTS-HD MA is equivalent to THD
 TRUE, MOSTLY.
 They're both lossless codecs.
 But THD is dolby, and THD has dialnorm.
 So playing both codecs, THD may have a different volume due to dialnorm so may be perceived to be different/quieter.
 And louder is generally perceived to be better, so some may favor DTS-HD MA.

+### I don't like AC3 as a codec since it's quiet
+FALSE.
+You can encode AC3 as loud as you like.
+But Dolby will do loudness management on it, and Film/TV material, which is quieter than music is usually encoded in AC3, which contributes to this myth that AC3 modifies the audio signal to be quieter.

 ### Cinema AC3 is the same as Home AC3
 MAYBE.
 Cinema AC3 uses 320kps compared to home with is typically 384/448kps for 5.1.